Normandy-Uy/qubic-lottery-engine/replit.md

 ## Overview

-This project demonstrates an innovative lottery engine built on the Qubic blockchain, designed to prevent common exploitation vulnerabilities while maintaining exceptional user experience.
+This project demonstrates an innovative charitable lottery engine built on the Qubic blockchain, designed primarily for government charity initiatives and aligned with the ethical philosophy of Sergey Ivancheglo (ComefromBehind) and the Qubic Foundation.
 The engine implements a 5/50 lottery game with advanced anti-exploit mechanisms including wallet-based bet limitations, Qubic Random Number Smart Contract integration for provably fair draws, and both single bet and batch transaction optimization.
+The primary purpose is to create transparent, corruption-resistant funding mechanisms for poverty alleviation, education, healthcare, and social welfare programs worldwide.

 ## User Preferences